ar software for autism education

 This innovative project will help students to learn the alphabet in a new way--by presenting interactive visual information that encourages letter and object association.

-Our Research team consists of a mix of high school and college students, including:
+A mix of high school and college students, including 5 programmers and 2 artists

 A very special thanks to Honda R&D Americas, Inc.!